 - this is an uncommon syndrome that occurs weeks after initial toxic exposure 2,3

 With chronic exposure to low-dose organophosphates, the chronic organophosphate-induced neuropsychiatric disorder may manifest 4.
-This is characterised by fatigue, memory impairment, extrapyramidal symptoms, autonomic dysfunction, and peripheral neuropathy 4.
+This is characterized by fatigue, memory impairment, extrapyramidal symptoms, autonomic dysfunction, and peripheral neuropathy 4.
 Interestingly, cholinergic symptoms of a muscarinic syndrome are not a feature of chronic low-dose exposure 4.

-Organophosphates are agents that bind to acetylcholinesterase and inhibit its action of normally hydrolysing acetylcholine 2,5.
+Organophosphates are agents that bind to acetylcholinesterase and inhibit its action of normally hydrolyzing acetylcholine 2,5.
 Acetylcholine is a neurotransmitter that is found at neuronal synapses and neuromuscular junctions, and acts on acetylcholine receptors, namely the muscarinic and nicotinic acetylcholine receptors 2,5.